How do I keep students from exiting KinderTEK in the middle of a session?

 How do I delete a student?

-If you are using the KinderTEK Basic version, go to manage users and swipe the student's name to the left.
+If you are using the KinderTEK Offline or Offline Lite version, go to Manage Users and swipe the student's name to the left.
+Student play data will be deleted and cannot be recovered.

 How do I view my students’ progress?